civilservicelgbt/civilservicelgbt.github.io/_team/john-peart.md

 Hello there 👋

-I’m John, and I’m the Chair of the Civil Service LGBT+ Network.
-I took up the role in late 2021, and will be stepping away from the role in late 2023, making way for a new chair.
+I’m John, and I’m the Chair of the Civil Service LGBT+ Network from October 2021 to 2023.

 In my day job, I am the Head of Digital Identity Governance, Policy and Delivery in the Department for Science, Innovation and Technology.